HBM/cppstream/README.md

 ## License

 Copyright (c) 2014 Matthias Loy.
-See the LICENSE file for license rights and limitations (AFL 3.0).
+See the LICENSE file for license rights and limitations.

 ## Prerequisites